 - Columbus Metropolitan Housing Authority (CMHA), the owner of the facilities and lease holder for all partners.
 CMHA's mission is to serve the community by helping people access affordable housing; by working with collaborative partners, to develop, renovate and maintain housing, promote neighborhood revitalization; and assist residents in accessing needed social services.
 See www.cmhanet.com

-The Colleges of Medicine, Social Work and Nursing share a strong philosophical commitment to this vision and through written agreement will provide administrative oversight and ongoing financial support for staffing and daily operations of intergenerational and interprofessional programming at the Center, which includes:
+The Colleges of Medicine, Social Work and Nursing share a strong philosophical commitment to this vision and through written agreement provide administrative oversight and ongoing financial support for staffing and daily operations of intergenerational and interprofessional programming at the Center, which includes:

 - On-site intergenerational program manager to develop and administer purposeful intergenerational and interprofessional initiatives.